-The STARR Coalition will assist your site in beginning the process of building a partnership with local and/or state advocacy.
+The STARR Coalition will assist your site in beginning the process of building relationships within your community and with local or state advocacy.
 It has been our experience that sometimes local advocacy groups are reluctant to partner with clinical research for various reasons: mistrust of clinical research, past history when working with sites, or simply no desire to associate with research.
-No matter the barriers, clinical research sites must become a part of the care continuum and individuals living with conditions must have clinical research as an option as they would any other option for care.
+No matter the barriers, clinical research sites must become a part of the care continuum so that individuals living with mental illnesses have clinical research as an care option.
 We will call upon national partners if needed to open the conversation at the local level.

 Advocacy organizations use various forms of advocacy in order to influence public opinion and/or policy.
 They have played and continue to play an important part in the development of political and social systems.
 Advocacy groups fulfill their mission in different ways through national, state and local affiliates.

 Clinical research’s partnerships are as varied as the indications themselves.
 Many advocacy organizations for disease states such as cancer, heart disease, diabetes and others work closely with research, often raising money for new cutting-edge therapies.
 Yet other indications such as brain disorders, do not receive the same support from advocacy and sadly, our society.